qizhu8/gr-rpi_iot/README.md

 ## What is in this repository?

-### SER block
+### BER block
-SER block takes in two byte streams and compute the ratio of sysmbol error.
-This block only exams the most window\_size symbols.
+BER block takes in two byte streams and compute the ratio of bit error rate.
+This block only exams the most recent window\_size symbols.

 ## How to use?